-Negative SEO is Born (sort of)
+Negative SEO: A New Sabotage Method is Born (sort of)

 Despite Google’s insistence that there is no serious issue, fear mongers seeking attention, companies who sell sabotage services, and webmasters who want to put the blame on something other than their own actions still believe – or want YOU to believe – that it is easy to destroy a competitor’s rankings just by pointing lots of bad backlinks at the site.
-This is despite the lack of definitive proof that link based negative SEO actually works, or even any examples of NSEO having any effect at all.
+This is despite the lack of definitive proof that link based negative SEO works, or even any examples of NSEO having any effect at all.